Rachael Jean Harper, CH, NTP

 Throughout her childhood, Rachael Jean watched as her French Canadian mother used effective folk cures from the old country.
 This early introduction developed in her a deep love for nature and a reverence for the healing potentials of traditional herbal medicines and whole foods as they are created in nature.

 She is a Sage Mountain Herbal Center graduate of the Science and Art of Herbalism, an intensive course created and taught by renowned herbalist, Rosemary Gladstar.
 She has also completed her apprenticeship, advanced apprenticeship, teacher training, and internship at the center.
 She studied clinical herbalism with Terriona Low Dog MD, AHG, and received her certification in Foundations in Herbal Medicines.

-She teaches The Science and Art of Herbology Apprenticeship Program, with her husband Ken, in their secluded Herbal Retreat and Educational Center, in beautiful Quilcene, Washington.
+She teaches The Science and Art of Herbology Apprenticeship Program, in her secluded Herbal Retreat and Educational Center, in beautiful Quilcene, Washington.

-As a practicing clinical herbalist, holistic nutritional therapist, and teacher, Rachael Jean empowers others with the knowledge to gather and prepare traditional medicines and delicious whole foods, such as our ancestors did, for the health and longevity of our present and future generations.
-She lives with her husband Ken, their dog Jolie Fleur and cats Marcella and James on the beautiful Olympic Peninsula's Dabob Bay in Western Washington State.
+As a clinical herbalist, holistic nutritional therapist, and teacher, Rachael Jean empowers others with the knowledge to gather and prepare traditional medicines and delicious whole foods, such as our ancestors did, for the health and longevity of our present and future generations.
+She lives with her husband Ken on the beautiful Olympic Peninsula's Dabob Bay in Western Washington State.